w-tv/cicero-dev/README.md

 ## Random little problem

 Occasionally, about 1 in 20 times or so, this project will fail to launch because an internal component of a dependency throws an indecipherable error.
 This is from pytz and probably a fault of the databrick python sql connector.
 BUG-WORKAROUND: just reboot the process.
+Further development: actually, this might be a result of the email being None sometimes, on subsidiary pages, which the database doesn't like?
+Perhaps.

 ## Signoff